What is depression?

 Whether it’s your asthma getting you down or your depression having an effect on your asthma, we hope this section can be a stepping stone to help you start feeling well again.

 “We’ve got some useful information and tips here to help people with asthma deal with depression, but for expert mental health support visit our support page for a full list of organisations that can offer you free and confidential information and advice,” says asthma specialist nurse Kathy.

 People often use the word “depression” to describe feeling a bit low or fed up.
 Everyone can feel down at times and for most people these feelings usually pass quite quickly.

 If you have depression, these feelings go on for longer and start to have an effect on your enjoyment of life.
-You might find it hard to cope with everyday activities or have physical symptoms such as sleeplessness, a lack of energy, general aches and pains, or muscle tension.
-If you're feeling depressed you may not be managing your asthma as well.
+You might find it hard to cope with everyday activities or have physical symptoms such as sleeplessness, a lack of energy, or general aches and pains.
+If you’re feeling depressed you may not be managing your asthma as well.

 Depression can be triggered by events such as a loved one, friend or colleague dying, divorce, redundancy or long-term illness.
-Sometimes hormones can cause depression – for example, after you’ve had a baby.
-This is called post-natal depression.
-Some people get depressed in the winter due to a lack of natural light.
-This is called seasonal affective disorder (SAD).
-Sometimes there's no obvious reason why someone gets depressed.
+Sometimes hormones can cause depression – for example, after you’ve had a baby (this is called post-natal depression).
+Some people get depressed in the winter due to a lack of natural light (this is called seasonal affective disorder or SAD).
+Sometimes there’s no obvious reason why someone gets depressed.